 Morita began her medical career as a pediatrician in Tucson, Ariz., before moving into public health as an Epidemic Intelligence Service officer at the Centers for Disease Control and Prevention in Atlanta (CDC).

 Influenced deeply by her own family history, Morita has been a lifelong advocate of equity issues.
 As children, both of her parents, Mototsugu and Betty Morita, were detained in Japanese internment camps during World War II.
 They and their extended families were uprooted from their homes, communities, and jobs in the states of Washington and Oregon and transferred to a detention camp in Idaho.
 Having grown up hearing stories about the harsh and unjust treatment her grandparents, parents, and thousands of others endured, Morita has used that knowledge to pursue health equity in every aspect of her work.

-Born and raised in Chicago, Morita earned her undergraduate degree in biology from the University of Illinois, and her medical degree in pediatrics from the University of Illinois at Chicago Medical School.
+Born and raised in Chicago, Morita earned her undergraduate degree in biology from the University of Illinois, and her medical degree from the University of Illinois at Chicago Medical School.
 She completed her residency at the University of Minnesota.